brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

 ### Pop Culture Examples of Paladins

+- [Darth Vader](https://www.youtube.com/watch?v=1z4xrs0ypaQ) - When Paladins turn away from their oaths for dark purposes, they become Oathbreakers and gain new powers from that.
+Vader previously gained power from his oath, but found new power in breaking it.
+- [Samara from _Mass Effect_](https://www.youtube.com/watch?v=zpakB36N8wo) - Samara is a powerful warrior whose life is dictated by her oath.
 - [Wonder Woman from _Justice League_](https://www.youtube.com/watch?v=cpDYnfbD8lc) - Wonder Woman has deadly martial prowess aided by some supernatural abilities, and she's driven by her devotion to protecting people, making her a natural fit for the Paladin.
-- [Samara from _Mass Effect_](https://www.youtube.com/watch?v=zpakB36N8wo) - Samara is a powerful warrior whose life is dictated by her oath.
 - [Tidus from _Final Fantasy X_](/dnd-in-pop-culture/final-fantasy/ff10-tidus/) - Though it's not explicitly stated, it's Tidus's principles that end up leading the party to victory, and those principles are perfectly represented by the Oath of Glory.